The Discord invite card, ready to accept.

 How does this compare to a Telegram QR?+

 Discord is the channel for gaming, fandoms, education, Web3, indie dev.
 Telegram is stronger for crypto / news / global async.
 Pick the one your audience already uses — or print both if they're split.
+The Telegram QR code generator is on the next tool over.

 Will scans show in Discord's server insights?+